Sunday, March 17, 2019

 And it was Roy Parker who turned me onto the English Beat and their song, "Mirror in the Bathroom," released in 1980, and other classics, like a reprisal of Smokey Robinson's "Tears of a Clown."

-And "Save It for Later," released 1982.
+And "Save It for Later," released in 1982.
 I'd seen the English Beat at Perkins Palace in Pasadena and at the Palladium in Hollywood.

 And though everyone had heard The Pretenders' "Back on the Chain Gang," 1984, a thousand times, perhaps one of their favorites is "I'll Stand By You," 1994.